Now you can enjoy your authentic Sicilian Brioche, just like you enjoyed in Sicily, at home! Serve with gelato, granita or as is!

 How to eat brioche

-Now let’s talk a about how you eat brioche when you’re in Sicily.
+Now let's talk about how you eat brioche when you're in Sicily.
 You can have one for breakfast; at snack time around 10:00 am sitting at the bar with your friends; or as a late night snack sitting at the bar with your friends!
 So basically, all day long.

 The first step is to remove the tuppo, the cute little bun on top, and pop it into your mouth.